perwin/imfit/docs/fitting_images.rst

 DR7 images do *not* have background subtraction applied (a crude estimate of the background level is included in the header of each image).
-However, each image has an artifical "soft bias" level of 1000 added to each pixel.
+However, each image has an artifical “soft bias” level of 1000 added to each pixel.
 Thus, if an image has a mean background level of 1210 counts/pixel, the *actual* observed sky background is only 210 counts/pixel.
 The additional constant value of 1000 should be removed